yesthisisjoe/ios-swift-test/README.md

 ### What's included
 The repo contains a skeleton iOS application created using XCode 8.3.2.
-The app contains:
+The app contains a couple of empty files to start you off:
 * NoteController: An empty activity to display a list of notes.
 * NoteModel: An empty data model to represent a note entity.
 * Main.storyboard: A storyboard containing an empty view for the note controller